ashutoshmjain/gita/src/how.md

 The second section is original English translation of `Bhagvad Gita` - by `Kiasri Mohan Ganguly` circa 1896.

 `Bhagvad Gita` is the source code of `Karm Yoga`.
 While `Karm Yoga` is proven means to exit sufferings, it also benchmarks value-exchange.
 It establishes the spiritual foundation for selfless open pursuits (`Nishkaam Yazna`).
-Open pursuits, without desires of personal gains, enable society adopt work (`Karma`) as primary protocol - value for value.
+Open pursuits, without desires of personal gains, enable society adopt work (`Karma`) as primary measure of value.
+Work done under influence of desires - to seek preferred outcomes - skews the effort involved.

 Working without desires is hard, for example the open source movement of our time. `Gita`, however, goes a step further.
 It advocates to stay put in `Nishkaam Yazna` even in the face of adversity.
 Prime example is `Arjuna` - a warrior par excellence.
 At the prospect of fighting his clan, `Arjuna` wanted to shun his responsibilities.
 Through `Gita`, `Krishna` advised him to stick to his `Karma`.